jgreathouse9/FDIDTutorial/Vignette.md

         return DID_dict

 ```
-Naturally, the DID method is the main workhorse for the selection algorithm and its Forward Selected variant.
-It uses convex optimization to estimate DID; to some this may seem odd.
-However, I think it provides a better understanding of what DID is *actually* doing under the hood, especially when estimated with OLS.
-DID is also a constrained form of OLS where we
+DID is naturally the main workhorse for the selection algorithm.
+While I do not estimate it like this, DID is a constrained form of OLS where we
 ```math
 \begin{align*}
 \min_{\delta_0} \quad &\left\| y_0 - (\delta_0 + \delta_1 \cdot \mathbf{Y}_{\mathcal{N}_0}) \right\|_F^2 \quad \forall t \in \mathcal{T}_0 \\
 &\text{subject to} \quad \delta_1 = 1
 \end{align*}
 ```
-As per the Augmented DD paper, we can think of DD in scalar form as a least-squares estimator $y_{0t}= \delta_1 + \delta_2\bar{y}_{jt}$ where $\bar{y}$ is the average of the control units.
-In other words, we seek the line which best fits the pre-intervention period of the treated unit, where the predictor is the average of the untreated units and its effect is constrained to be one plus some constant.
-This is what's meant above by the standard DD design not being robust to heterogeneous treatment effects, as in DD we constrain the effect of the average of the donors to be 1.
+As per the Augmented DD paper, DD is a least-squares estimator $y_{0t}= \delta_1 + \delta_2\bar{y}_{jt}$ where $\bar{y}$ is the average of the control units.
+In other words, we seek the line which best fits the pre-intervention period of the treated unit, where the predictor is the average of the untreated units and its effect is constrained to be one (or, the pure average of controls) plus some constant.
+This is what's meant above by the standard DD design not being robust to heterogeneous treatment effects.
 Why?
-The parallel trends assumption.
-Under vanilla DID, we presume that an average, and only that average, is a suitable counterfactual, plus some constant.
-Strictly speaking, we could do this via optimization; however, I didn't want to run into sovler issues, so I kept the original code for DID.
+The parallel trends assumption of DID.
+Under vanilla DID, we presume that an average, and **only** that average, is a suitable counterfactual, plus some constant.
 This is in contrast to the the Augmented DID method, where we do not make these constraints.
+For AUGDID, the parallel trend assumption is that the counterfactual would be the pure average of controls plus some slope adjusted constant.
 Notice how both ADID and DID return model fit statistics and ATTs in dictionaries.
+## Augmented DID
 ```python
   def AUGDID(self, datax, t, t1, t2, y, y1, y2):
     const = np.ones(t)      # t by 1 vector of ones (for intercept)